ponylang/pony-tutorial/docs/types/at-a-glance.md

 __If I use Pony's FFI to call code written in another language, does Pony magically make the same guarantees for the code I call?__ Sadly, no. Pony's type system can only guarantee code written in Pony.
 Code written in other languages gets only the guarantees provided by that language.

-Pony requires FFI parameters be explicitly defined as Pony types in advance.
+Pony requires FFI parameters to be explicitly defined as Pony types in advance.
 This allows the typechecker to guarantee that no code-paths exist that would result in an FFI call that violated the top-level definition.
 This assurance is not available in many other languages.

 Unfortunately, As there is no way Pony can validate compatibility between your top-level definition and what the library expects Pony's guarantees cannot be extended.